JockLawrie/JuliaFromScratch.jl/README.md

 Close `Project.toml`.

 Open `src\MyTestPackage.jl`.
 It contains a main module called `MyTestPackage`, and a simple print statement.
-Replace the contents of this file with the following:
+Replace the contents of this file with the following code.
+Note that `src\JuliaFromScratch` contains the same code for reference.

 ```julia
 module MyTestPackage